jhall773/Integrated-CPP-Calculation-Modules-for-Python/README.md

 **The 'build/' folder is generated — it’s not meant to be committed to GitHub.
 You can generate the 'calclibc.python-*.so' Python module (library) file yourself using the CMakeLists.txt**

 **test.py** is the Python entry point that loads the compiled modules and runs example operations.

-# Introduction
-I created this repository while teaching myself how to build **Python extension modules in C++ using pybind11 and CMake**.
-The goal isn’t to provide a production‑ready package, but to document the steps, structure, and patterns that helped me understand how Python can call into C++ for faster numerical operations.
-If you’re learning the same tools, feel free to explore or reuse the examples here.

 # How to Build This Project
 If you want to try it yourself or adapt it for your own learning, here are the basic steps I used: